healthbadge/episimmer/examples/Basic_Disease_Models/Scheduled_SEYAR/ReadMe.md

 # Scheduled_SEYAR
-Disease transmission is represented between states using the concept of schedule change in states, the states being: Susceptible, Exposed, Asymptomatic, Symptomatic and Recovered.
+This example has been built by introducing two additional states, "Asymptomatic" and "Symptomatic", to the Scheduled SIR disease model.

-This example includes one event where the agents either contribute to or receive from ambient infection.
+It includes one event where the agents either contribute to or receive from ambient infection.

 ## Significance of Scheduled_SEYAR